Radha: Paintings

 Radha and Krishna have inspired many forms of performance arts and literary works.
 Over the centuries, their love has been portrayed in thousands of exquisite paintings which depicts the lover in separation and union, longing and abandonment.

 Patta chitra, is one of the typical regional arts of the coastal state of Orissa.
 In this type of painting, Krishna is depicted in blue or black color and is usually accompanied by his fiancée Radha.
 Rajasthani art emerged as an amalgamation of folk art with conventional and canonical ethos.
-Krishna and Radha have been the pivotal characters in Rajasthani miniature paintings.
+Krishna and Radha have been the pivotal figures in Rajasthani miniature paintings.
 Their love has been delineated aesthetically in this composition.
 In Pahari paintings, often the nayaka (hero) is depicted as Krishna and the nayika (heroine) is depicted as Radha.
 The legend of Krishna and Radha and their love provided rich material to Pahari painters in general and to the artists of Garhwal in particular.
 The central theme of Kangra painting is love inspired by Rasikapriya, popular poetic work of Keshavdasa.
 A closely related theme of this art is lover looking at his beloved who is unaware of his presence.
 Thus, Krishna is shown watching Radha who is unaware of his presence.
 In Radha and Krishna, Kangra artists discovered highest model of loving couple.
 The Radha-Krishna theme also served their devotional purpose and provided an inherent symbolism.
 Madhubani paintings are charismatic art of Bihar.
 Madhubani paintings are mostly based on religion and mythology.
 In the paintings, Hindu Gods like Radha-Krishna and Shiva-Parvati are in center.
 Krishna and Radha are one of the favorite subject in Rajput paintings because they portrayed a theme that symbolized the desire of the soul to be united by god.
 In Rajput paintings, Radha is always dressed in more elegant way.
 She was adorned with ornaments and is often depicted holding a white garland when enthroned next to Krishna.
 The Chamba paintings of Himachal Pradesh and Punjab often depicts romantic ambiances of rainy season with Radha Krishna as the lead couple.